kshedden/seqmatch/README.md

   two times greater than `NumHash` times the number of gene sequences.

 * NumHash: The number of hashes used in the Bloom filter.

+* MaxMatches: The maximum number of mathches returned for each window in a gene.

+A rule of thumb would be to set `BloomSize` equal to twice the number of reads times `NumHash`.

 __Next steps__